 26.33% x $65,000 = $20,672

-This calculation is carried on for each year the debt is on issue, with us coming to end of year 5 and the last of the issuance costs is brought to account, a figure of $4,753.
+This calculation is carried on for each year the debt is on issue, with us coming to the end of year five and the last of the issuance costs are brought to account, a figure of $4,753.

 Debt Issuance Accounting Example

-We know that the debit to Bank will be $3,000,000, but at this stage we don’t know what the credits will be for the liability and equity entries:
+We know that the debit to the Bank will be $3,000,000, but at this stage, we don’t know what the credits will be for the liability and equity entries:

-We know there are $65,000 in issuance costs; assuming these are paid at the time of issuing the debt.
-The newly created “Debt Issuance Costs” is a contra-liability account and so will have a natural debit balance, disclosed in the liability section of the statement of financial position.
+We know there are $65,000 in issuance costs, assuming these are paid when issuing the debt.
+The newly created “Debt Issuance Costs” is a contra-liability account and will have a natural debit balance, disclosed in the liability section of the statement of financial position.

 |10 May||Debt Issuance Costs||$65,000|||

-Moving along in time we are now 12 months down the road, one year into the life of the $3,000,000 in notes that ABC has issued.
+Moving along in time, we are now 12 months down the road, one year into the life of the $3,000,000 in notes that ABC has issued.
 We now need to account for the year of interest expenses.
-You could of course combine these two, I notice a lot of people like to do this, but I like to separate them out and it is much clearer what is going on.
-Journal Entry 3 below we are recording the annual interest and principle repayment:
+You could, of course, combine these two.
+I notice many people like to do this, but I like to separate them, and it is much clearer what is going on.
+Journal Entry 3 below, we are recording the annual interest and principal repayment:

 |10 May||Interest Expense||$225,000|||

-And then in Journal Entry 4 we can bring to account the interest expense of the debt issuance costs being apportioned to year 1.
+And then, in Journal Entry 4, we can consider the interest expense of the debt issuance costs we need to apportion to year 1.